nobruinfo/midnightmega/readme.md

 * ✓ proof of concept writing files, sectors, tracks
 * refactoring for code runtime optimisation
 * test data copy by exceeding the maximum number of allowed blocks
-* test unmounted drives and other error handling
+* test unmounted drives, empty disks and other error handling
+* show a status feeter with number of blocks available

 ## contributions to `mega65-libc`